kubewarden/community/security-self-assesment.md

   Developers, Policy Distributors, Cluster Operators, and Kubewarden Integrators.
 - Foster transparency, collaboration, and improvement through CNCF membership and an open-source community.
-- Maintain a corpus of useful policies, shipped via ArtifactHub.
+- Maintain a collection of useful policies, shipped via ArtifactHub.
 - Be able to run policies and the policy-server binary outside of the cluster (see ["raw policies"](https://docs.kubewarden.io/howtos/raw-policies)).